woodroow/nestjs-event-store-cqrs-example/README.md

-After `HeroKilledDragonEvent` sagas should respawn new dragon with `RespawnDragonCommand`
+After `HeroKilledDragonEvent` world service should respawn new dragon by doing `RespawnDragonCommand`
 ## Installation

 ```bash